pminmin/RoomAI/README.md

 ### Env

-Env is the game environments
+Env is the game environment.

 <pre>
 class AbstractEnv: